PraseodymiumSpike/Battalion-Ideas/Battalions/Baroque Battalion.md

 * L: Long Leaper
 * C: Coordinator
 * I: Immobilizer
-* P: Pawn
+* P: Baroque Pawn
-## Potential Version for non-Party-Mode Matches
+## Potential Version for non&#x2013;Party Mode Matches
-In a non-Party-Mode Match, perhaps, it would work if the following changes were made:
+In a non&#x2013;Party Mode Match, perhaps, this Battalion would work if the following changes were made:
 * Baroque Battalion's Starting Territory does not include Chameleons; the Spaces they would start on normally start empty instead.
 * The Player whose Opponent is using Baroque Battalion gets 2 Chameleons as Instant Reinforcements.
 Instant Reinforcements are exactly like Backline Reinforcements except that they can be placed on the Back Rank as part of Territory Placement.
 * Chameleons are massively simplified.
-They may only Capture Baroque Battalion Pieces, and they interact with Enemy Baroque Battalion Pieces exactly as Chameleons in _Ultima_ interact with Enemy Pieces.
-They don't have any other special interactions with Friendly Pieces at all.
-They are basically just Chameleons from _Ultima_ without the complexity in [the Chameleon section earlier in this document](https://github.com/PraseodymiumSpike/Battalion-Ideas/blob/main/Battalions/Baroque%20Battalion.md#chameleon).
+They only have the ability to Capture Baroque Battalion Pieces, and they interact with Baroque Battalion Pieces exactly as Chameleons in _Ultima_ interact with the corresponding Pieces.
+They don't have any other special interactions with non&#x2013;Baroque Battalion Pieces at all.
+They are basically just Chameleons from _Ultima_ without the complexity in the Chameleon section earlier in this document.

 This version of Baroque Battalion wouldn't be an Extra-Strength Battalion as that label has no meaning in this context.
+## Additional Note
+2 Players playing The Perfect Balance Battalion together count as 1 Player for all the rules in this document.